hydra3333/vapoursynth-cnr3/src/handover_documents/FINAL_DOCS/Document_B_CNR3_Restart_Work_Plan_and_Current_State_v3_2_5.md

     process, read-first review for load-bearing work, genuine-failure-mode tests, and explicit-known expected values all still apply, but the proof surface changes (pixel- correctness reference-vector proofs and VS-integration proofs rather than cache-core selftests).
-P.1A demonstrated the pixel proof surface once (exact-integer reference vectors cross-checked against the vscnr2 formula).
-PROCESS NOTE: P.1A went patch->four-way->commit with the read-first review done POST-COMMIT (sound — it was low-risk pure maths with pre-verified vectors); from VS.1A onward, and for anything touching cache-core/lifecycle, read-first-BEFORE-apply is firm again (a post-hoc review can only catch, not prevent, a bad apply to proven code).
-See the Designer/Reviewer Role Handover (v1.1) for the full review discipline.
+P.1A and P.2A demonstrated the pixel proof surface (exact-integer reference vectors cross-checked against the vscnr2 formula and verified against original source).
+PROCESS NOTE:
+    P.1A went patch->four-way->commit with the read-first review done POST-COMMIT (sound — low-risk pure maths with pre-verified vectors); P.2A was reviewed read-first-BEFORE-apply (config-surface code building toward the pixel core).
+From P.3A onward, and for anything touching cache-core/lifecycle, read-first-BEFORE-apply is firm (a post-hoc review can only catch, not prevent, a bad apply to proven code).
+See the Designer/Reviewer Role Handover (v1.2) for the full review discipline and the pixel-arc review checklist.
 ```

 ---